 To determine how many calories you should be eating, visit a site like verywell.com, says Larson.
 Myplate.gov also has a “supertracker” that can help you keep track of food and drink intake, and then calculate the number of calories you need to lose weight.
 “It’s a great, free and simple tool to use on-line for the average person,” she says.
 “You can go to your specific calorie level and then look at meal plans to see what your meals and food portions should look like.
 It tells you exactly how much food to eat of the different food groups—here’s an example for a 1,800 calorie diet for a day.”

-This plan provides an average of 1,200 calories a day.
+This nutrition plan provides an average of 1,200 calories a day.
 Adjust amounts as needed to match your gender, activity level, weight, and height to cut enough calories from your current diet to drop the last few pounds.
 Be sure to drink mostly water throughout the day for your nutrition plan to work for you.

 - 1 egg